khalil-research/PyEPO/README.md

 ## Sample Code

 An end-to-end predict-then-optimize example.
-The optimization model is defined with `pyepo.dsl` and compiled to Gurobi; change `backend` to run the same model on COPT, Pyomo, OR-Tools, or MPAX.
+The optimization model is defined with `pyepo.dsl` and compiled to Gurobi; change `backend` to use another PyEPO backend such as COPT, Pyomo, OR-Tools, or MPAX.

 ```python
 #!/usr/bin/env python